Services

 Who is eligible for the AgriStability — Alberta program?

-To be eligible for the AgriStability — Alberta program, you must: The producer must be farming in Canada and report farming income to the Canada Revenue Agency as an individual, corporation/co-operative, or trust/communal organization.
-The producer must have completed six months of consecutive farming activity and a production cycle.
-AgriStability fee must be paid to be eligible for program participation.
+To be eligible for the AgriStability — Alberta program, you must: The applicant must be farming in Canada and report farming income to the Canada Revenue Agency as an individual, corporation/co-operative, or trust/communal organization.
+The applicant must have completed six months of consecutive farming activity and a production cycle.
+The AgriStability fee must be paid.

 What expenses are eligible under AgriStability — Alberta?